-Some form of geosynthetic material has been used in the civil engineering and construction industries since the 1800s.
+Some form of geosynthetic material has been used in the civil engineering as well as the odd residential structural engineer and construction industries since the 1800s.
 As for the landscaping industry, the past two decades have seen an increase in geosynthetic use for various reasons.

 In the landscaping industry, geosynthetics play an important role in providing several benefits to the area being landscaped as well as the surrounding environment.
 Below we have listed 6 interesting benefits of using geosynthetics in landscaping.

 1. Ground Reinforcement